tnhtnh/example-aws-landing-zone-accelerator-pipeline/GETTING_STARTED.md

 3. Create a pull request back to main
 4. After review and approval, merge the PR to main
 5. The CI/CD pipeline will automatically execute from main, deploying your changes to AWS
+6. Make incremental changes to your landing zone configuration based on your requirements